Conformal field theory on the plane: Exercises

-\begin{exo}[Alternative spanning set for a Verma module] ~ In $U(\mathfrak{V}^+)$, write the states belonging to $\{\prod_{i=1}^p L_{-n_i}\}_{n_i\in\{1,2\}}$ up to the level $N=5$, and compare with the known basis \eqref{lels}.
+\begin{exo}[Alternative spanning set for a Verma module] ~ In $U(\mathfrak{V}^+)$, write the states belonging to $\{\prod_{i=1}^p L_{-n_i}\}_{n_i\in\{1,2\}}$ up to the level $N=5$.
 For which levels do we obtain a basis?
 Explain the observed results by studying whether $L_{-1}$ and $L_{-2}$ are algebraically independent.
 In particular, show that the Virasoro commutation relations \eqref{vir} imply a relation of the type

 \end{exo}

 \begin{exo}[Singular vectors at the level $N=4$] ~ Compute the singular vectors at the level $N=4$, and write the results in a table analogous to \eqref{lot}.
 In particular, show that the five coefficients of the singular vectors obey five linear equations, and that the determinant of the system is a polynomial of degree three in the conformal dimension $\Delta$.
 If $\Delta_{\langle 2,2 \rangle} = \Delta_{\langle 4, 1\rangle}$, do the corresponding singular vectors coincide? \end{exo}